John Forbes and Company

 John Forbes (1767–1823) and his elder brother Thomas Forbes (d.1808) were Scottish traders who operated in East Florida, West Florida, Spanish Florida and the southeastern borderlands during the tail end of the eighteenth century.
 John Forbes & Company took control of the assets of its precursor trading firm, Panton, Leslie & Company, after William Panton died in 1801, followed by John Leslie in 1803.

 When trade in deer hides and ammunition declined due to the War of 1812 and the Creek War, Forbes & Company sought repayment of losses through lawsuits against British officers and negotiations with Indian tribes.
 Creek and Seminole Indians ceded large tracts of land to the firm as payments for their debts, and the Spanish governor ratified the title.
-What became known as the Forbes Purchase equaled over 1.4 million acres acquired by Forbes and Company during the period from 1804–1812, making it the largest land grant in Spanish Florida.
+What became known as the Forbes Purchase equaled over 1.4 million acres acquired by Forbes and Company during the period from 1804 to 1812, making it the largest land grant in Spanish Florida.
 In 1817, the Forbes Purchase was sold to two merchants named Carnochan and Mitchel, who later formed the Apalachicola Land Company.
 In territorial Florida (1821–1845), the title to land near the Apalachicola River was not settled until 1835, and lawsuits related to land claims in the Florida Panhandle by heirs of Thomas Forbes were contested as late as 1887.

-The Forbes families
+Forbes families

 Brothers Thomas and John were children of James and Sarah Gordon Forbes, who lived in the County of Banff, Scotland.
 John was christened on December 20, 1767, near Gamrie, and died in Matanzas, Cuba, on May 13, 1823.
 Thomas' birth date is not known; he died in 1808.
 The men had two sisters named Anne and Sophia.
 Like Thomas and John, Sophia's husband, Alexander Glennie, also worked in trans-Atlantic trade.

-Genealogical records suggest that John Forbes, though never married, had children with a widow in Mobile, Alabama, named Marie Isabelle Narbonne (1770–1822).
-The couple had two children named Sophia Forbes (1797–1823) and Juana Forbes.
-A third child named Margaret Forbes is mentioned in genealogies but not confirmed by historical records.
+Genealogical records suggest that John Forbes, though never married, had children with a widow in Mobile, Alabama, named Marie Isabelle Narbonne.
 The family moved to an estate in Matanzas, Cuba in about 1818, where Forbes ran a sugar mill with his sons-in-law.
 Marie Narbonne died in 1822.
 A letter received by James Innerarity states that John Forbes died of dysentery on May 13, 1823 while sailing to New York.

 Thomas Forbes married Elizabeth Anne Yonge in the Bahamas in 1789 and the couple had four children named William Henry, John Gordon, Mary Sophia and Thomas Irving Forbes.
 Some of Thomas Forbes' descendants later sued successors to John Forbes and Company to obtain reimbursement for lands that the company originally owned.